Cloud Readiness

 - Behavior Definitions for logic and validations

-abap2UI5 provides an alternative, especially for developers who prefer lightweight apps and don't require the full RAP stack.
-As long as cloud development principles are followed, both approaches are valid.
+abap2UI5 offers an alternative, especially for developers who want lightweight apps without the full RAP stack.
+Both approaches are valid as long as you follow cloud development principles.

 Conclusion